greenriver/hmis-warehouse/docs/adr/0003-warehouse-frontend-modernization.md

    - Gradually adopt these components during feature development
    - Create generic wrappers for Bootstrap components

-3. **Standardize on Stimulus for Custom Behaviors**
+3. **Standardize on Stimulus for JS Custom Behaviors**
-   - Use Stimulus for organizing component-specific JavaScript
+   - Continue to standardize on Stimulus for organizing component-specific JavaScript
-   - Create reusable Stimulus controllers for common patterns
+   - Ensure stimulus is upgraded to the most recent major version
-   - Integrate with Turbo and view components
+   - Integrate Stimulus with Turbo and view components
    - Continue using jQuery where it makes sense (DOM manipulation, AJAX, Bootstrap integration)

 4. **CSS Architecture Strategy**
    - Leverage Bootstrap 5 utilities as the primary styling mechanism
    - Use View Component namespacing for CSS scoping

+5. **Asset Management**
+   - Complete migration from sprockets to jsbundling (or rails 8 default propshaft)

 ## Consequences